-Be sure your references are relative to the skills your showcasing on your CV.
-A nanny reference should contain information about the skills relating to childcare, a chef reference should discuss the skills in the kitchen, and a chauffeur reference should make comment about the driving skills.
+Be sure your references are relative to the skills you are showcasing on your CV.
+A nanny reference should contain information about the skills relating to childcare.
+A chef reference should discuss the skills in the kitchen.
+And a chauffeur reference should make comment about the driving skills.
 If you include references that can’t comment on the skills you need for the position you’re applying to, it’s unlikely that you will get the job.

 What happens if one of my references isn’t positive?